JDBDT/jdbdt/src/site/markdown/Tutorial.md

       restore(theDB);
     }

-The `save(theDB)` method creates a database save-point, i.e., it begins a database transaction.
-In symmetry, `restore(theDB)` rolls back any database changes made by the current transaction to the JDBDT save point.
+The `save(theDB)` call creates a database save-point, beginning a new database transaction.
+In symmetry, the `restore(theDB)` call rolls back any database changes made by the current transaction to the JDBDT save point.

-This organization relies on disabling auto-commit for the database, as [described](Tutorial.html#TheTestCode.DBSetup) for `globalSetup`.
+This setup relies on disabling auto-commit for the database, as [described](Tutorial.html#TheTestCode.DBSetup) for `globalSetup`.
 Note also that, for portability reasons, only one save-point is maintained per database handle and that there must be exactly one call to `restore` per each call to `save`.